MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault.md

 ---
-title: "Tutorial: Load a secret from Azure Key Vault in a Spring Boot application"
+title: "Load a secret from Azure Key Vault in a Spring Boot application"
 description: In this tutorial, you create a Spring Boot app that reads a value from Azure Key Vault, and you deploy the app to Azure App Service and Azure Spring Apps. ms.date: 12/07/2022 ms.service: key-vault